BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/19_4_Lightning_Network_Review.md

 * Event stream subscriptions provide plugins with a push-based notification mechanism for `lightnind`.
 * Hooks are a primitive option that allows plugins to be notified about events in the `lightningd` daemon and modify its behavior or pass on custom behaviors.

-A plugin may be written in any language and can communicates with `lightningd` through the plugin's stdin and stdout.
+A plugin may be written in any language and can communicate with `lightningd` through the plugin's stdin and stdout.
 JSON-RPCv2 is used as protocol on top of the two streams, with the plugin acting as server and `lightningd` acting as client.

 The `lightningd` GitHub repo maintains a updated list of [plugins](https://github.com/lightningd/plugins) available.